Wonshtrum/ParserGen/README.md

 # ParserGen
-Developpment of a parser generator tools.
+Developpment of parser generator tools.
 The goal is to create a solid base to build efficient log parsers.

 ## GrammarBased